Copyright law of the United States: Monetary damages

 A copyright holder can also seek monetary damages.
 Injunctions and damages are not mutually exclusive.
-One can have injunctions and no damages, or damages and no injunctions, or both injunctions and damages.
+One can have injunctions and no damages, damages and no injunctions, or both injunctions and damages.
 There are two types of damages: actual damages and profits, or statutory damages.

-The copyright owner may recover the profits he or she would have earned absent the infringement (actual damages) and any profits the infringer might have made as a result of the infringement but that are not already considered in calculating actual damages.
+The copyright owner may recover the profits they would have earned absent the infringement (actual damages) and any profits the infringer might have made as a result of the infringement but that are not already considered in calculating actual damages.
 To recover actual damages, the plaintiff must prove to the court that, in the absence of the infringement, the plaintiff would have been able to make additional sales, or perhaps been able to charge higher prices, and that this would have resulted in profits given the owner's cost structure.
 In some cases, the profits earned by the infringer exploiting the copyrighted material may exceed those earned by or potentially available to the owner.
-In these circumstances, the copyright owner can recover the infringer's profits if he or she can demonstrate a nexus between the profits and the infringing use.
+In these circumstances, the copyright owner can recover the infringer's profits if a nexus can be demonstrated between the profits and the infringing use.

-Statutory damages are available as an alternative to actual damages and profits.
-If the copyright was registered either (a) within three months of publication or (b) before the infringement, then the plaintiff is eligible to seek statutory damages.
-Statutory damages can be awarded by the court within the range of $750 to $30,000, but this can be lowered if the infringement is deemed inadvertent, or increased significantly if the infringement is willful.
+Statutory damages are sometimes preferable for the plaintiff if actual damages and profits are too small or too difficult to prove.
+If the copyright was registered either within three months of publication or before the infringement, then the plaintiff is eligible to seek statutory damages.
+Statutory damages are calculated per work infringed.
+Statutory damages within the range of $750 to $30,000 per work can be awarded by the court, but the amount can be lowered if the infringement is deemed inadvertent or increased significantly if the infringement is willful:

-Statutory damages are sometimes preferable for the plaintiff if actual damages and profits are too small, too difficult to prove, or both.
-There are, however, situations where statutory damages are not available. provides: